peachbastard/the-beastlands/src/site/notes/Recaps/2023-06-07 Lich Please.md

 # What Happened?
  - [[Party/Oz\|Oz]] opens the door and several fish townsfolk start rushing in
- - Party gets into a fish with the villagers and a figured in a pointed-hood
+ - Party gets into a fish with the villagers and a [[NPC/Triangle-Hood Figure\|figure]] in a pointed-hood
 	 - Fight seems to be going well, but then the creatures start regenerating
 - Party jumps out the window and flees
 - Oz casts Earthquake on the town as they leave